 Burma's borderlands hold the key to its national development, as infrastructurally linking Asia's giants would undoubtedly bring prosperity to the middleman.
-Unstable borderlands deter Chinese investors in the northeast; borderlands that over the past decade have profited considerably from billions of investment dollars flowing in through Yunnan and territory that any infrastructural links must traverse.
-And if Myanmar is serious about balancing PRC influence in the country with investments from India and the developed world, it must prevent further mass displacements of people and violation of human rights that sustain Western sanctions.
+Unstable borderlands deter Chinese investors in the northeast; borderlands that over the past decade have profited considerably from billions of investment dollars flowing in through Yunnan and constitute territory that any infrastructural links must traverse.
+And if Myanmar is serious about balancing PRC influence in the country with investments from India and the developed world, it must prevent further mass displacements of people and the repeated violations of human rights that sustain Western sanctions.

-Jeroen Gelsing is a PhD candidate in War Studies at King's College London.
-His research interests include Asia's political development and international security dynamics.
+Jeroen Gelsing is a doctoral student in War Studies at King's College London.
+His research interests converge on the Asia Pacific and include the region's international security dynamics, geopolitics, and modern history.
+He is an avid learner of Mandarin Chinese.
+His work has appeared in Asian Affairs and the Daily Telegraph, among others.